The views expressed by the host on this program documented to be almost always right 99.7% of the time.

 Okay.

-Well, the effect is to keep the country divided purposefully.
+And is what the mainstream viewing creating a more racist America Well, the effect is to keep the country divided purposefully.

-The effect is to keep Americans at war with one another.
+The effect is to keep Americans at war with one another, to promote division by class and by race, which is hideous.

-They want various classes of people to exist, and they want the delineations to be on race and income, class, and everything else.
+They want various classes of people to exist, and they want the delineations to be on race and income, class, everything else.

-Uh Karl Marx saw history as a war between the classes.
+Karl Marx saw history as a war between the classes.

 You can see to it that there's always somebody being discriminated against, needing federal action, always somebody being mistreated, requiring a big government to come in and save the day, which it never does, by the way.

-All these programs in the Great Society, the war on poverty, none of them have worked.
+All these programs in the great society, the war on poverty, none of them have worked.

-They've been bought us bottomless pits of money.
+They've been bottomless pits of money.

-But the left tells you don't look at the results.
+But the left tells you, don't look at the results.

 Examine our good intentions.

-Look at the size of our hearts, look at how much we care.
+Look at how much we care.

 Well, I would submit they don't care.

-And like I told you in the answer number two, what they're actually doing is demeaning people, and they are preventing people from reaching their full potential.
+And like I told you in the answer number two, what they're actually doing is demeaning people.

-I I think they think it already is.
+I think they think it already is.

-I I think it's one of I think they look at this country as flawed from its founding.
+I think they look at this country as flawed from its founding.

 They look at this country as unjust and immoral from its founding because of slavery.

-And since it's a sin, it can never ever end.
+And since it's a sin, it can never, ever end.

 It never goes away.